Inference using noisy degrees: Differentially private $\beta$-model and synthetic graphs: Estimating parameters of the beta -model using noisy degree sequences and releasing synthetic graphs

+Here, we make some remarks on the complexity of this key result.
+Note that the measurement error model and the corresponding maximum likelihood estimation of the degree sequence is nonstandard---the number of parameters to be estimated $(d_i, i = 1, \ldots, n)$ is equal to the number of observations $(z_i, i = 1, \ldots, n)$, and the parameter space is discrete and very large---the convex hull of the parameter set is full dimensional for $n \geq4$.
+Computing an MLE of $d$ in the measurement error model is equivalent to finding a $L_1$ ``projection'' of $z$ on $\mathit{DS}_n$, that is, finding a graphical degree sequence in $\mathit{DS}_n$ closest to $z$ in terms of the $L_1$ distance:

+Here, the parameter set $\mathit{DS}_n$ is a collection of points, and it admits several characterizations.
+We found the Havel--Hakimi characterization to be the most useful in producing an efficient procedure for estimating the MLE, as evident in the proof of Theorem~\ref{thm:opt}; see Section~IV of \citet{karwaslavsupp}.
+In fact, a careful analysis of Algorithm \ref{alg:main} shows that it is a modified Havel--Hakimi procedure applied to the noisy sequence $z$.

+The Havel--Hakimi algorithm is a ``certifying'' algorithm in that it produces a certificate that a degree sequence is graphical, that is, if the input to the algorithm is a (graphical) degree sequence, it outputs a graph that realizes it.
+Remarkably, our proof of Theorem~\ref {thm:opt} shows that we can convert such a certifying algorithm into an algorithm (e.g., Algorithm \ref{alg:main}) that performs $L_1$ ``projection'' on the set $\mathit{DS}_n$.
+We conjecture that our proof techniques apply to more general polytopes such as the polytope of degree sequences of bipartite graphs or directed graphs.
+In cases where a certifying algorithm like the Havel--Hakimi is available for these polytopes, our proof techniques can be used to devise algorithms for $L_1$ optimization over the corresponding set of graphical degree sequences.

-Remark: Given a point $z$, algorithm \ref{alg:main} finds a point in $DS_n$ that is closest to $z$ in terms of L1 distance.
-There are many differences from the traditional projection.
-Firstly, the set $DS_n$ has "holes" in it, for instance, every point whose $l1$ norm is not divisible by 2 is not included in the set.
-Due to this reason, the closest point need not be on the boundary of the convex hull of $DS_n$.
-Moreover, there can be more than one degree sequence that solve the same optimization problem.
-Specifically,the following is true.
+Even though the maximum likelihood estimation is equivalent to an $L_1$ projection, there are many differences from the traditional projection.
+The set $\mathit{DS}_n$ has ``holes'' in it and is not a convex set.
+As an example, every point whose $L_1$ norm is not divisible by 2 is not included in the set.
+Due to this, the $L_1$ projection need not be on the boundary of the convex hull of $\mathit{DS}_n$.
+Moreover, there can be more than one degree sequence that attains the optimal $L_1$ distance.
+Thus, the MLE of $d$ is actually a set and Algorithm \ref{alg:main} finds a point in this set.
+Specifically, the following is true.

-\begin{lemma} Given any optimal solution $d^*$ to the optimization problem \ref{eq:opt}, we can obtain another optimal solution by increasing or decreasing the degree of a pair of nodes by adding or deleting an edge, as long as each degree remains bounded pairwise by $\ceil{z}$. \end{lemma} Using this property, we can search for an optimal degree sequence that lies inside the boundary of convex hull of $DS_n$.
-This is an important property for ensuring that the maximum likelihood estimates of the beta model exist, see section \ref{mle}.
-In the next section, we present the beta model of random graphs whose sufficient statistics are the degree sequences.